lcwheeler/jekyll-now/about.md

 have engaged in outreach activities periodically since the beginning of my undergraduate education.
 I was the secretary, and later the vice president, of the [Undergraduate Chemistry Society](http://www.chemistry.montana.edu/undergraduate/society.html) at Montana State.
 In graduate school I participated in the [Mad Duck Science Friday](https://sciencefriday.uoregon.edu/) series and several other outreach events in Eugene.
+Most recently I put together a Chemistry teaching lab for the [CU Upward Bound Program](https://www.colorado.edu/cuub/).
 I have a strong interest in continuing my involvement with outreach to the general public throughout my career.
 I believe that science is made stronger when the public is engaged that it is incredibly important to give young people in particular the chance to participate in scientific activities.